 Sector protection exemption

 Sector protection agreements are permitted.
-A sector protection agreement is an agreement between the manager of a shopping centre and an entrepreneur with premises in that shopping centre.
+A sector protection agreement is an agreement between the manager of a new shopping centre and an entrepreneur whose shop is in that shopping centre.
 It protects the shopkeeper from competition from new arrivals in the shopping centre who operate in the same sector.

-If you want to check whether you are violating the ban on cartels or not, enlist legal advice to ascertain whether your collaborative agreement complies with these conditions.
+If you want to check whether you are violating the ban on cartels or not, call in legal advice to find out if your collaboration agreement complies with these conditions.